NLO and off-shell effects in top quark mass determinations: Introduction

 The $b$-quark mass effects on observables like the invariant mass of a lepton-$b$-quark pair ($m_{lb}$) are very small.
 However, the use of massive $b$-quarks (more precisely, the 4-flavour scheme, 4FNS) has the (technically) important feature that it avoids collinear singularities due to $g\to b\bar{b}$ splittings.
 This implies that any phase space restrictions on the $b$-quarks can be made without destroying infrared safety, and thus allows to consider 0, 1- and 2-jet bins for $pp\to e^+\nu_e\mu^-\bar{\nu}_\mu b\bar{b}$ in one and the same setup, which is important for cross sections defined by jet vetos.
 In Refs.~\cite{Frederix:2013gra,Cascioli:2013wga}, NLO calculations in the 4FNS have been performed.

 The next step in complexity towards a realistic description of the measured final states consists in combining fixed-order calculations with a parton shower.
-Ref.~\cite{Campbell:2014kua} contains an investigation of the effect of radiative corrections to both, production and decay, in the factorised approach matched to a parton shower within an extension of the {\tt PowHeg}~\cite{Frixione:2007vw,Alioli:2010xd} framework, called {\tt ttb\_NLO\_dec} in the {\tt POWHEG-BOX-V2}.
-In the {\tt Sherpa} framework~\cite{Hoeche:2014qda}, NLO QCD predictions for top quark pair production with up to two jets matched to a parton shower are also available.
+The effect of radiative corrections to both, production and decay, in the factorised approach matched to a parton shower has been investigated in Ref.~\cite{Campbell:2014kua} within an extension of the {\tt PowHeg}~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd} framework, called {\tt ttb\_NLO\_dec} in the {\tt POWHEG-BOX-V2}.
+Within the {\tt Sherpa} framework, NLO QCD predictions for top quark pair production with up to three jets matched to a parton shower are also available, see Refs.~\cite{Hoeche:2014qda,Hoche:2016elu}.
+A new NLO multi-jet merging algorithm relevant to top quark pair production is also available in {\tt Herwig\,7.1}~\cite{Bellm:2017idv}.

 Based on an NLO calculation of $W^+W^- b\bar{b}$ production combined with the {\tt Powheg} framework, first results of the $W^+W^- b\bar{b}$ calculation in the 5-flavour scheme matched to a parton shower have been presented in Ref.~\cite{Garzelli:2014dka}.
-However, it has been noticed later that the matching of NLO matrix elements involving resonances of coloured particles to parton showers poses problems which can lead to artifacts in the top quark lineshape~\cite{Jezo:2015aia}.
-As a consequence, an improvement of the resonance treatment has been implemented in {\tt POWHEG-BOX-RES}, called ``resonance aware matching'', and combined with NLO matrix elements from OpenLoops~\cite{Cascioli:2011va}, to arrive at the most complete description so far~\cite{Jezo:2016ujg}, based on the framework developed in~\cite{Jezo:2015aia} and the 4FNS calculation of Ref.~\cite{Cascioli:2013wga}.
-An improved resonance treatment in the matching to parton showers for off-shell single top production at NLO has been worked out in Ref.~\cite{Frederix:2016rdc}.
+However, it has been noticed later that the matching of NLO matrix elements involving resonances of coloured particles to parton showers poses problems which can lead to artefacts in the top quark lineshape~\cite{Jezo:2015aia}.
+As a consequence, an improvement of the resonance treatment has been implemented in {\tt POWHEG-BOX-RES}, called ``resonance aware matching'', and combined with NLO matrix elements from OpenLoops~\cite{Cascioli:2011va}, to arrive at the most complete description so far~\cite{Jezo:2016ujg}, based on the framework developed in Ref.~\cite{Jezo:2015aia} and the 4FNS calculation of Ref.~\cite{Cascioli:2013wga}.
+An alternative algorithm to treat radiation from heavy quarks in the {\tt Powheg} NLO+PS framework has been presented in Ref.~\cite{Buonocore:2017lry}.
+An improved resonance treatment in the matching to parton showers for off-shell single top production at NLO has been worked out in Refs.~\cite{Jezo:2015aia,Frederix:2016rdc}, and similarly for off-shell $t\bar{t}$ and $t\bar{t}H$ production in $e^+e^-$ collisions in Ref.~\cite{Nejad:2016bci}.